How to Spray Paint A Mirror Frame – A Perfect Beginner DIY project

 - Tip 5 – Many light coats will look better than one heavy coat of paint.
 Allow the paint to dry between coats.

-Other posts you might enjoy if you liked this one are:
+Other posts you might enjoy if you like to paint but you are not an expert (like me) are: